roitraining/ux-designers-training/operations-for-designers/labs/04-use-cloud-storage-sql.md

 1. In the SSH window for your VM, open your app in Nano.

 2. Create a route and controller method for our application to write the file to Cloud Storage.
 Add the below JavaScript just after your current route, `app.get('/', ...)`.
-Once you've made the change, save and exit Nano.
+Once you've made the change, save, and exit Nano.

 ``` javascript
 app.get('/add-file', function (req, res) {